Anna Erickson is editor of the Wadena Pioneer Journal.

 - Member for

-Voters will once again go to the polls to vote on a referendum to expand the Menahga School.
-This time the project is scaled down by about $3 million.
+Menahga School district voters said "no" again to a referendum to expand the school.
+This time the project was scaled down by about $3 million.

 Democratic gubernatorial candidate Mark Dayton visited with about a dozen constituents Wednesday morning in Park Rapids.
 Hubbard County was the 84th county he visited on his 87-county tour across Minnesota.
 The morning meeting at Bella Caffé focused on taxes, health care and education.
 "I'm all ears, I find I get some of my best information by listening to others," Dayton said.
 He is not seeking the DFL endorsement at the state convention.
 He explained that he will run in the primary election Aug.

 The Park Rapids School Board approved $510,000 in budget adjustments Monday.
 The budget adjustments included not replacing five retiring employees for a savings of $371,000.
 Also, the current assistant principal at Century, Jeff Johnson, will become the high school principal.
 Principal Al Judson is retiring at year's end.
 Johnson's position will be eliminated and Shelli Walsh will take over his testing duties.
 Assistant principal John Schumacher will now split his time between the high school and middle school.